Ebbw Vale: Welsh Future Homes

-A small development of four prototype houses have been developed on the site as a precursor to the wider residential development parcels being developed.
-Following a competition run by the council several plots were developed in time to be demonstrated at the 2010 Eisteddfod which was held on the steelworks site.
+A small development of four prototype houses have been built on the site as a precursor a wider residential development.
+Following a competition run by the council, several plots were developed in time to be demonstrated at the 2010 Eisteddfod, which was held on the steelworks site.

-In 2010 Blaenau Gwent council and United Welsh Housing Association, built two eco-friendly prototype buildings.
-The Larch house and the Lime House (by Bere Architects) are both highly energy efficient houses meeting both Passivhaus and Code for Sustainable Homes Level 6 and Level 5 respectively.
+In 2010, Blaenau Gwent council and the United Welsh Housing Association built two eco-friendly prototype buildings.
+The Larch House and the Lime House, designed by Bere Architects, were both highly energy-efficient houses, meeting both Passivhaus and Code for Sustainable Homes Level 6 and Level 5 respectively.
 The buildings were open for demonstration at the 2010 Eisteddfod.

-Ty Unnos is a 2-bed property designed by Cardiff University's Design Research Unit.
-It meets Code for Sustainable Homes Level 5 and utilising construction techniques that allow Welsh softwood to be used in the fabric of the building.
+Ty Unnos is a two-bed property designed by Cardiff University's Design Research Unit.
+It meets Code for Sustainable Homes Level 5 and utilises construction techniques that allow Welsh softwood to be used in the fabric of the building.

 The Environmental Resource Centre

 The Environmental Resource Centre (ERC) is an educational facility run by Gwent Wildlife Trust.
 Designed by Cardiff University's Design Research Unit and Located on the Hotmill Plateau it was the first building to be completed as part of the redevelopment of the former steelworks site in Ebbw Vale.
 The centre is located on an ecologically rich site next to the Pumphouse cooling ponds, which have become a haven for wildlife since the closure of the steelworks.
 It was officially opened by Iolo Williams and Jane Davidson AM on 21 May 2010.